MicrosoftDocs/security/security-docs/zero-trust/azure-networking-segmentation.md

 - Workloads within a VNet

-  For workloads within a VNet—such as virtual machines or any PaaS services that support VNet integration such as Azure Databricks and App Service—communication is allowed by default since they're contained within the same virtual network and must be further secured using network security groups.
+  For workloads within a VNet—such as virtual machines or any PaaS services that support VNet integration such as Azure Databricks and App Service—communication is allowed by default since they're contained within the same VNet and must be further secured using network security groups.
 Tools and services for segmentation within a VNet include the following:

   - Azure Firewall

     [Azure Firewall](/azure/firewall/overview) is a service deployed in a VNet to filter traffic between cloud resources, on-premises, and the Internet.
 With Azure Firewall, you can define rules and policies to allow or deny traffic at the network and application layers.
-You can also benefit from the advanced threat protection features provided by Azure Firewall like IDPS, TLS inspection, and threat-intelligence based filtering.
+You can also benefit from the advanced threat protection features provided by Azure Firewall like Intrusion Detection and Prevention System (IDPS), Transport Layer Security (TLS) inspection, and threat intelligence-based filtering..

   - Network security group

-    You can use a [network security group](/azure/virtual-network/network-security-groups-overview) to segment traffic between the virtual machines within a VNet.
-A network security group is an access control mechanism that filters network traffic between Azure resources within a VNet.
+    A [network security group](/azure/virtual-network/network-security-groups-overview) is an access control mechanism that filters network traffic between Azure resources such as virtual machines within a VNet.
 A network security group contains security rules that allows or denies traffic at the subnet or virtual machine levels in a VNet.
 A common use of network security groups is to segment the sets of virtual machines in different subnets.

   - Application security group